 The Norwegian army first met with resistance from the town of Scarborough, which refused to surrender.
 In response Hardrada burned it to the ground, causing several northern towns to hurriedly pledge their allegiance.

-Though Harold was only just responding to the threat in the north, his strongest northern lords, Morcar of Northumbria and Edwin of Mercia, raised armies and met the Norwegians at Fulford near York, where they were soundly defeated on the 20th September.
+Though Harold was only just responding to the threat in the north, having been taken completely by surprise, his strongest northern lords, Morcar of Northumbria and Edwin of Mercia, raised armies and met the Norwegians at Fulford near York, where they were soundly defeated on 20 September.
 York, the old Viking capital, then fell, leaving the north of England conquered.

-On the 25th Harald and his men went to receive the city’s leading citizens, lazy, confident and wearing only the lightest of armour.
+On 25 September Hardrada and his men went to receive York’s leading citizens, lazy, confident and wearing only the lightest of armour.
 Then, suddenly, at Stamford Bridge, Harold’s army fell on them, having undergone a lightning-quick forced march to surprise Harald’s forces.
-Fighting without armour, he was killed – along with Tostig, at the beginning of the battle and his troops quickly lost heart.
+Fighting without armour, Hardrada was killed – along with Tostig, at the beginning of the battle and his troops quickly lost heart.

-Harold’s exhausted, bloodied men then heard terrible news to cut off any thoughts of celebration.
+Following his victory at Stamford Bridge, Harold’s exhausted, bloodied men then heard terrible news to cut off any thoughts of celebration.
 Hundreds of miles to the south William – a man who combined French discipline with Viking savagery, had landed unopposed.
-A year after Harold’s death at the battle of Hastings, Harald’s body was finally returned to Norway, where it still rests.
+As for Harald, a year after Harold’s death at the battle of Hastings, Harald’s body was finally returned to Norway, where it still rests.